ImplFerris/pico-pico/src/blinky/rp-hal.md

 # Blink (Dimming) LED Program with RP HAL

+rp-hal is an Embedded-HAL for RP series microcontrollers, and can be used as an alternative to the Embassy framework for pico.

 This example code is taken from rp235x-hal repo (It also includes additional examples beyond just the blink examples):

 ["https://github.com/rp-rs/rp-hal/tree/main/rp235x-hal-examples"](https://github.com/rp-rs/rp-hal/tree/main/rp235x-hal-examples)